Hagia Sophia Museum

 Hagia Sophia Ticket Price and Opening Hours

-Hagia Sophia (Church) In The Byzantine Period
+Hagia Sophia in the Byzantine Period

-Hagia Sophia (Mosque) In The Ottoman Period
+Hagia Sophia in the Ottoman Period

 Mosaics Of Hagia Sophia

 There are three museums to visit in Istanbul for those who are interested in Byzantine mosaic art.
 The first of these is of course Hagia Sophia.
 However, Kariye Museum, known as Chora Church in the past, has even more detailed mosaics than Hagia Sophia.
 In addition, there is the Fethiye Museum, formerly known as Church of Theotokos Pammakaristos.

 The most valuable mosaic of Hagia Sophia is the Deesis Mosaic on the second floor.
 In this mosaic dating from the 13th century, Jesus was depicted with the Virgin Mary and John the Baptist.

 Hagia Sophia was the highest domed temple in the world at the time of its construction.
 During the Renaissance, St. Peter’s Basilica in Rome was rebuilt with dimensions exceeding Hagia Sophia.
 Other major cathedrals were built in Europe over time.
 However, even today, Hagia Sophia is among the top 20 religious structures in the world.